 Shop for everything from leather to lanterns in Marrakesh's souqs © Amos Chapple / Getty Images

-The labyrinthine souqs are not one but a cluster of markets that fan out along the Medina’s twisting alleyways north of the Djemma El Fna.
+The labyrinthine souqs are not one but a cluster of markets that fan out along the medina’s twisting alleyways north of the famous Djemaa El Fna square.
 Each of the named souqs specialises in one item that’s being made and sold, and you’ll find carpets, leather, babouche slippers, jewellery, metalware, ceramics, baskets and more – mixed up with some made-in-China tourist tat – all crammed into tiny open-fronted emporium.

 It pays to shop around, and you can get a good idea of the range of handicrafts available, prices and quality with a visit to the fixed-price Ensemble Artisanal in Ville Nouvelle.
-Guides are often affiliated to certain shops so don’t be afraid to explore on your own; if you get lost – and you probably will – just ask a stallholder for ‘la place’.
-Stallholders can be pushy but bargaining is expected, just don’t engage in a lengthy debate if you’re not serious about buying.
-Most stalls have a cash-only policy but more upmarket shops take credit cards.
-Nowhere fits the Aladdin’s Cave cliché better than Mustapha Blaoui, an enormous space piled floor-to-ceiling with everything from candlesticks and lanterns to textiles, ceramics and furniture.
+Guides are often affiliated to certain shops so don’t be afraid to explore on your own; if you get lost – and you probably will – just ask a stallholder for ‘la place’, which will lead you back to Djemaa El Fna square.
+Stallholders can be pushy, but bargaining is expected: just don’t engage in a lengthy debate if you’re not serious about buying.
+Most stalls have a cash-only policy, but more upmarket shops take credit cards.
+Nowhere fits the Aladdin’s Cave cliche better than Mustapha Blaoui, an enormous space piled floor-to-ceiling with everything from candlesticks and lanterns to textiles, ceramics and furniture.

-For relaxed carpet shopping, head to Ben Rahal where two floors are piled high with shaggy Beni Ouarains; handiras, woollen wedding blankets from the Atlas Mountains dotted with sparkling sequins, and woven kilims in a kaleidoscope of colours.
-Opposite the must-visit Jardin Majorelle, the former home of Yves Saint Laurent, concept store 33 Rue Majorelle has a constantly changing stock from more than 90 Moroccan designers, including clothes, jewellery, accessories and crafts from fair trade cooperatives.
-Highlights include Migrants du Monde kaftans, and modern Moroccan fashion from Noureddine Amir and Fadila el Gadi.
+For relaxed carpet shopping, head to Ben Rahal where two floors are piled high with shaggy Beni Ourain rugs, handiras (woollen wedding blankets from the Atlas Mountains dotted with sparkling sequins) and woven kilims in a kaleidoscope of colours.
+Opposite the must-visit Jardin Majorelle, the former home of French fashion designer Yves Saint Laurent, concept store 33 Rue Majorelle has a constantly changing stock from more than 90 Moroccan designers, including clothes, jewellery, accessories and crafts from fair trade cooperatives.
+Highlights include Migrants du Monde kaftans and modern Moroccan fashion from Noureddine Amir and Fadila El Gadi.

 Shoes galore at a shop in Marrakesh © Trabalza Jin / Shutterstock